Life & Estate Planning in Overland Park

 You may want to appoint different agents to make your financial and health care decisions.
 For example, you might have the “numbers” person (a family member with a financial or business background) handle your financial decisions and the “medical” person (e.g., a family member or friend with a medical background) handle your health care decisions.
 Accordingly, my Overland Park estate planning practice is to prepare separate instruments.

 Death & Taxes

 As Benjamin Franklin famously observed, there are but two (2) certainties in life: Death & Taxes.
 Unfortunately, only one of these certainties (taxes) can be completely avoided by proper planning.
 We will address that certainty first.

 Upon your death, the transfer of your wealth to anyone but a bona fide charity is subject to taxation.
-However, the under the American Taxpayer Relief Act of 2012 (ARTA) each taxpayer may exempt $5 million* (as indexed annually for inflation) from this death tax.
+However, the under the Tax Cuts and Jobs Act of 2017 (TCJA) each taxpayer may exempt $11.4 million* (as indexed annually for inflation) from this death tax.
 Yet a double exemption is not automatic for married couples.

 Although a married couple may protect up to $22.8 million* of their assets from federal estate taxes through proper estate planning, close coordination between your estate attorney and your other professionals is required.
 Otherwise, you might be shortchanging your loved ones and unnecessarily enriching the IRS.